Tom-HA/k8s-operators-workshop/init-env/01_deploy_argocd.md

 ./init-env/values/argo-cd/values.yaml
 ```

-## Access Argo CD UI
+## Forward traffic to Argo CD

-Now that Argo CD is installed, we can access its UI.
+Now that Argo CD is installed, we'll need to forward traffic to the Argo CD service, so we could access its web UI.
-To do that, we'll use port forwarding to access the Kubernetes service of Argo CD's UI.
+To do that, we'll use kubectl port-forward to forward traffic from localhost to the Argo CD (Kubernetes) service.
 The following command will forward traffic from _localhost_ at port 8080 to the _argocd-server_ service at port 80:

 ```sh
 kubectl -n argocd port-forward service/argo-cd-argocd-server 8080:80 &
 ```

 ## Log in to Argo CD UI

+In your browser, go to [localhost:8080](http://localhost:8080).

 The default admin user name is `admin`.
 The password is stored in a Kubernetes secret which is generated during the initial deployment and it's base64 encoded.